Laminectomy: Overview, Advantages, & Eligibility Criteria

 - Shorter recovery times because of this minimally invasive approach and less tissue destruction

 Dr. Jason E. Lowenstein, MD, specializes in treating the painful narrowing of the spinal canal caused by spinal stenosis.
-He is well-versed in the endoscopic techniques used in minimally invasive surgeries, and has received multiple awards for his expertise in both pediatric and adult spine surgery.
+He is well-versed in endoscopic techniques and has received multiple awards for his expertise in adult and pediatric spine surgery.
 If you are suffering from spinal or foraminal stenosis, you can trust Dr. Lowenstein and his experienced team at the Advanced Spine Center of New Jersey to help you find relief.

 Eligibility Requirements for a Laminectomy

-If you have been suffering with the painful symptoms associated with spinal stenosis, a minimally invasive laminectomy may be able to help you.
-By removing the laminae of the vertebrae, symptoms such as excruciating localized pain, radiating pain down the legs or arms, and numbness or tingling can be alleviated as pressure on the nerves is released.
+If you have been suffering from the painful symptoms of spinal stenosis, a laminectomy may be able to help you.
+By removing the laminae of the vertebrae, your surgeon can alleviate symptoms such as excruciating localized pain, radiating pain down the legs or arms, and numbness or tingling.

 There are certain situations that may restrict an individual from receiving a laminectomy, however.
 If you have infection of the spine, severe instability in a spinal segment, or if you are diagnosed with a severe medical condition, then a laminectomy may not be the right option for you.